Here’s everything about a factory reset removing Android updates:

 You will have to uninstall or disable all the stock applications again if you don’t like them.

 In case you do like the stock applications and want to use them, then you will have to update all the applications since applications do lose their update after a factory reset.

-Unlike your Android itself, as the factory reset does not remove any Android updates, and your phone will be running the latest Android version after a reset.
+Unlike your Android itself, the factory reset does not remove any Android updates, your phone will be running the latest Android version after a reset.